Meet Our Staff

 Executive Director/Instructor

-Alexandra (Alex) Whittey has over 27 years of horsemanship experience and holds the following certifications from the Professional Association of Therapeutic Horsemanship International (PATH Intl.): Advanced Therapeutic Riding Instructor, CTRI, Equine Specialist in Mental Health and Learning and Mentor.
+Alexandra (Alex) Whittey has over 28 years of horsemanship experience and holds the following certifications from the Professional Association of Therapeutic Horsemanship International (PATH Intl.): Advanced Therapeutic Riding Instructor, CTRI, Equine Specialist in Mental Health and Learning and Mentor. equine therapy equine therapy

 She first became involved with the equine assisted services industry as a parent of a participant, then moved forward to become a volunteer, an Instructor and now she owns and operates Equisol Ranch and manages its programs.